danbraithwaite/ms_styleguide/Readme.md

 	sudo npm install n -g
 	sudo n 0.11

-It's easy to change Node verisons this way so you've not nuked any other projects that rely on  different Node version.
+It's easy to change Node verisons this way so you've not nuked any other projects that rely on a different Node version.

 ### Download, install, build
 	git clone https://github.com/gargantuan/ms_styleguide.git